Authorities launch probe into former Trump prosecutor Jack Smith for alleged illegal political activity

 Smith was appointed by then-Attorney General Merrick Garland in November 2022 to take over two investigations into Mr. Trump's handling of classified documents and alleged efforts to subvert the 2020 election.
 Mr. Trump pleaded not guilty and denied wrongdoing.

-Both cases resulted in criminal charges against Mr. Trump but they the cases were closed last year after he won reelection.
+Both cases resulted in criminal charges against Mr. Trump but they were closed last year after he won reelection.

 Smith resigned in January, days before Mr. Trump returned to office.